-What is Counter Urbanisation?
+What do you understand by Counter Urbanisation?

 Economic factors: Cities are considered to be engines of economic growth and people migrate to cities in search of better employment opportunities.
 But when city stops offering the jobs and prospects of better income then the attractiveness of a city decreases.
 This might happen due to continuous loss of business, change in policies, shift of industries etc.

 Migration: This is the most important factor which informs about the counter urbanisation.
 An overall decrease in population clearly indicates this.
 The push and pull factors from the affected urban area and the surrounding areas play a large role in triggering the migration in search of better opportunities.

 Technology: Evolution of technology provided a more control over life for mankind, in many cases the need to travel decreased and thus the need to live within an urban area or to visit urban area also reduced in some cases.
 The rapidly growing concept of work from home is good enough for some to stay and work in rural area than to migrate to cities.
 Similarly mobile phones, better education and health services in rural areas decreases the need for migration to cities.

 Living conditions: Living conditions in an area have a direct impact on the residents.
 Everyone wish to live at a place with good quality of life and better living conditions.
 If a city fails to maintain its basic infrastructure or faces epidemic or some other issue affecting masses than it’s a warning sign and strong factor of out-migration.
 Industrial areas are known for poor environmental conditions which have negative impact on health, similar is the case for areas located near mines.

-Possible reason for population decline can be out-migration or decline in natural population growth i.e. decline in birth rate or increase in death rate.
+Possible reason for population decline can be out-migration, decline in birth rate or increase in death rate.
 People might move to other areas which offer better quality of life and a better price.
-Cities which neglect spending on social services and public welfare witness counter urbanisation and it needs to be dealt with care.
+Cities which neglect spending on social services and public welfare witness counter urbanisation, and it needs to be dealt with care.
 Many of the cities provide incentives in form of tax rebates, relaxations, reduced property tax or development charges to attract people to tackle counter urbanisation.

 Effect and consequences of counter urbanisation